mridulkhanna2/mridulkhanna2/README.md

 - Develop AI-powered tools using LLMs, computer vision, and automation

 **Software Engineering**
-- Design scalable backend systems with Spring Boot, GCP, and AWS
+- Design scalable backend systems with Spring Boot, SQL , and AWS
 - Optimize data pipelines for performance and scalability
 - Collaborate on open-source, academic, and student-led projects